Umoja: Just the Facts

 Which California community college campuses participate in the program?

-Over 30 of California’s community college campuses and more than 4,000 students currently participate in Umoja programs.
-The Umoja Community recently embarked on a bold expansion where an additional 22 programs are in the pipeline and will be transitioned into the Consortium over the next two years.
-There are Transfer Agreements in place for Umoja students with HBCUs.
+Over 50 of California’s community colleges and more than 10,000 students served in Umoja programs since its founding in 2006.
+The Umoja Community recently embarked on a bold expansion where an additional eight programs are in the pipeline and will be transitioned into the fully operational programs over the next year.
 Every campus Umoja program is open to and has included students of all cultures and ethnicities.

 What are specific Umoja program components?